xapi-project/xen-api/ocaml/vhd-tool/src/tar.md

 00000002.checksum
 ```

-one block has been ommitted, since the counter value increased by 2.
+one block has been omitted, since the counter value increased by 2.

 ## Inserting dummy blocks